 Weakfish in Connecticut: The Comeback Story and How to Catch Them

-Weakfish โ also called sea trout, grey trout, or tiderunners โ were a major part of Connecticut's saltwater fishery through the 1980s and early 1990s.
-Big fish in the 8โ12 pound range were caught regularly throughout Long Island Sound.
-Then the population collapsed, and they've been largely absent from CT waters for two decades.
-That's starting to change.
-Weakfish are showing up again in Connecticut, cautiously and in small numbers โ but they're here, and anglers who know what to look for are catching them.
+A dock light in Niantic Bay used to produce a dozen weakfish in a single summer night — the kind of fishing that made CT anglers forget striped bass existed.
+Then the bottom fell out.
+Weakfish — also called sea trout, grey trout, or tiderunners — were a cornerstone of Connecticut's saltwater fishery through the 1980s and early 1990s, with 8–12 pound fish caught regularly throughout Long Island Sound.
+They were largely gone from CT waters for two decades.
+Now they're showing up again — cautiously, in small numbers — and anglers who know what to look for are catching them.

 Weakfish Status in Connecticut

-**Current situation (2026):** Weakfish populations remain well below historical levels, but the ASMFC has documented modest signs of recovery in recent stock assessments.
-Weakfish are showing up in CT bycatch reports and angler catches more frequently than in the late 2000s and 2010s.
-They're not abundant โ catching one is still notable โ but dedicated anglers targeting them are finding fish.
+Current situation (2026): Weakfish populations remain well below historical levels, but the ASMFC has documented modest signs of recovery in recent stock assessments.
+Anglers in CT are reporting weakfish in bycatch and targeted catches more often than in the 2010s.
+Catching one is still noteworthy — but dedicated anglers are finding fish.

 Habitat and Behavior

-**Feeding:** Weakfish are opportunistic predators that eat shrimp, crabs, squid, and small baitfish.
-In estuaries, they key heavily on grass shrimp, sand shrimp, and small silversides.
-In the Sound, they mix with striper schools and feed on bunker schools at night.
+Feeding: They eat shrimp, crabs, squid, and small baitfish.
+In estuaries, grass shrimp and sand shrimp are the staple.
+Out in the Sound, they mix with striper schools and nail baitfish at night — bunker, silversides, whatever's running.

 How to Catch Weakfish in CT

-**Soft plastic jigs on sandy/muddy bottom:** A 3-inch shrimp-pattern soft plastic on a 1/4โ3/8 oz jig head worked slowly along the bottom in estuaries and tidal creeks.
-Dead-slow retrieves, long pauses, and occasional hops.
-Weakfish often just "sip" the lure โ the hookset is gentle and the bite can be easy to miss.
+Soft plastic jigs on sandy/muddy bottom: A 3-inch shrimp-pattern soft plastic on a 1/4–3/8 oz jig head, worked slowly along the bottom in tidal creeks and estuaries.
+The lower Niantic River, the Housatonic flats near Devon, and the creek mouths around Stonington are all worth a slow drift.
+Dead-slow retrieves, long pauses, occasional hops.
+Weakfish often just sip the lure — the bite is subtle and easy to miss on heavier gear.

-**Shrimp bait fishing:** Fresh or live grass shrimp on a size 2 bait hook, lightly weighted or fished under a float in tidal creeks and estuaries.
-This is the most traditional weakfish method and still works where fish are present.
+Shrimp bait fishing: Fresh or live grass shrimp on a size 2 bait hook, lightly weighted or fished under a float in tidal creeks.
+This is the most traditional weakfish method and still produces in the lower Niantic River and the tidal sections of the Mystic River when fish are present.

-**Bucktail jig:** A 1/4โ1/2 oz white or yellow bucktail jig fished slowly near the bottom in tidal channels.
-One of the oldest weakfish presentations, still effective.
+Bucktail jig: A 1/4–1/2 oz white or yellow bucktail fished slowly near the bottom in tidal channels.
+One of the oldest weakfish presentations and still effective.

-**Tackle:** Light spinning gear โ 7 foot medium-light rod, 2500โ3000 reel, 10 lb braid with a 15 lb fluorocarbon leader.
-Weakfish have soft mouths (hence the name) โ hook them firmly but don't horse them.
-They'll tear off a hook if you apply too much pressure.
+Tackle: Light spinning gear — 7-foot medium-light rod, 2500–3000 reel, 10 lb braid with a 15 lb fluorocarbon leader.
+Weakfish have soft mouths (hence the name) — set the hook firmly but don't horse them.
+They'll tear off if you apply too much pressure.

 Regulations